5 Biblical Principles for Financial Stewardship That Work

 This teaching reveals an important principle: when believers place God first in their lives and pursue His will above everything else, they can confidently trust Him to provide what they truly need.
 God’s provision is closely connected to a heart that seeks Him with sincerity and faith.

-• creating a simple budget
+• Create a basic budget

-• giving regularly and generously
+• Give regularly and faithfully

 Why Biblical Financial Stewardship Matters